 In granting this Certificate of Authorisation, the Agency determines that the risk assessment submitted by the local authority as part of the application for a Certificate of Authorisation is adequate.
-To ensure appropriate protection for human health and the environment and to ensure conformity with the provisions of Council Directive 2008/98/EC and Council Directive 2006/118/EC, the Conditions set out in Part II of this Certificate of Authorisation are specified as further necessary measures in addition to those identified by the risk assessment.
+To ensure appropriate protection for human health and the environment and to ensure conformity with the provisions of Council Directive 2008/98/EC and Council Directive 2006/118/EC, the conditions set out in Part II of this Certificate of Authorisation are specified as further necessary measures in addition to those identified by the risk assessment.

-The Agency also considers that the activity will not adversely affect the integrity of any European Site, and has decided to impose Conditions for the purposes of ensuring it does not do so.
+The Agency also considers that the activity will not adversely affect the integrity of any European Site, and has decided to impose conditions for the purposes of ensuring it does not do so.
 It has determined that the activity, if managed, operated and controlled in accordance with the Certificate of Authorisation, will not have any adverse effect on the integrity of any of those sites.

 A screening for Appropriate Assessment was undertaken to assess, in view of best scientific knowledge and the conservation objectives of the site, if the activity, individually or in combination with other plans or projects is likely to have a significant effect on any European Site.
-In this context, particular attention was paid to the European Sites at Upper Lough Erne NI SPA (Site Code: UK9020071), Upper Lough Erne NI SAC (Site Code: UK0016614), Lough Oughter and Associated Loughs SAC (Site Code: 000007), Kilroosky Lough Cluster SAC (Site Code: 001786), Magheraveely Marl Loughs NI SAC.
-(Site Code: UK0016621), Slieve Beagh SPA (Site code: 004167), Slieve Beagh NI SAC (Site Code: UK0016622) and Slieve Beagh-Mullaghfad-Lisnaskea NI SPA (Site Code: UK9020302).
+In this context, particular attention was paid to the European Sites at Dundalk Bay SAC (Site Code: 000455), Dundalk Bay SPA (Site Code: 004026) and Slieve Gullion NI SAC (Site Code: 0030277).